-The whole idea of this project is 'encapsulated' in Dr Christopher Guillebaud's song (being played in the video to the left).
+The whole idea of this project is 'encapsulated' in Dr Christopher Guillebaud's song (in the video to the left).
 Click here for words.

 "We have not inherited the earth from our grandparents, we have borrowed it from our grandchildren" [Kashmiri proverb]